How is past and future economic loss compensation calculated?

 Every case is different

 Every case is different as injuries affect people in different ways, and there are so many varying occupations, varying earning capacities and opportunities for advancement and increased wages etc. Some injuries may not impact on a person's employment as much as another's, whereas, some injuries, although considered minor injuries, may impact more on an occupation that one would think would be the least impacted.
-So the circumstances of each claimant and Plaintiff has to be looked at carefully when assessing past and future economic loss.
+So the circumstances of each claimant has to be looked at carefully when assessing past and future economic loss.

 For example, a person in the more sedentary, light role of a secretary, who sits at a desk, typing on a computer for long periods may suffer greater difficulty from a whiplash injury to the neck, then someone in retail sales who can move about more easily and frequently and regulate their posture.
 But just because the loss of income may not be as evident as Joe's loss of income, where he had to change employment completely, it does not mean they are not entitled to substantial awards for future economic loss.
 And where there is an injury that causes a worker impairment, and may interfere with their work capacity, or mean they may have more days off on sick leave or have difficulty later on in their work as they grow older and their injury deteriorates over time, the Court may award them a "global lump sum amount" for future economic loss to account for this.